Mama FM

 Through fake accounts and platforms like WhatsApp, false claims portraying SRHR as a foreign agenda or linking sex education to immorality continue to mislead the public.

 Human rights lawyer Angella Kyagera highlighted the importance of empowering communities with knowledge to claim their rights, report violations, and access justice.
-She also encouraged CSOs to prioritize funding aligned with community needs rather than donor-driven agendas.
+She also encouraged CSOs to prioritise funding aligned with community needs rather than donor-driven agendas.

 Sandra Kwikiriza of Her Internet warned of increasing online harassment targeting SRHR advocates, including hacking, doxxing, and data breaches.